 Keypad: it gives you access to input information—based on your transaction.
 For instance, you may provide information like the amount of transaction, PIN (personal identification number), and the type of transaction you plan to execute.

-Card Reader: This input device targets the magnetic stripe or EMV chip on your card.
+Card Reader: This input device targets your card's magnetic stripe or EMV chip.
 And it helps you read your account details.

 Printer: with this, you'll get a receipt for every transaction.
 And the ticket usually has information on your account balance, type of transaction, and amount.